Wang-Lin-boop/GeminiMol/README.md

 ## 💗 Motivation

 The **molecular representation model** is an emerging artificial intelligence technology for extracting features of small molecules.
-It has been **widely applied in drug discovery scenarios**, such as **virtual screening**, Quantitative Structure-Activity Relationship (**QSAR**) analysis, and **ADMET propteries prediction**.
-In previous work, molecular representation models were mostly trained on the static structure of molecules, however, the small molecules in solution are highly dynamic, and their flexible conformational changes endow them with the potential to bind to drug targets.
+It has been **widely applied in drug discovery scenarios**, such as Quantitative Structure-Activity Relationship (**QSAR**) analysis, and **ADMET propteries prediction**.
+The small molecules are highly dynamic in solution, and their flexible conformational changes endow them with the potential to bind to drug targets.
 Therefore, introducing information on small molecule conformational space into molecular representation models is a promising aim.
-In this work, a training strategy, named GeminiMol, was proposed to **incorporate the comprehension of conformational space into the molecular representation model**.
+In this work, we proposed to incorporate the **conformational space profile** into the molecular representation model.

 ## 💡 Highlight

 * GeminiMol exhibits the capability to **identify molecular pairs with similar 3D active conformers**, even in scenarios where their 2D structures exhibit significant differences.
 * GeminiMol was pre-trained on only 37,336 molecular structures, yet it can **generalize** to zero-shot and QSAR tasks involving millions of molecules.
-* By capturing the intricate interactions between molecular structure and conformational space, our training strategy empowers GeminiMol with balanced performance across various downstream tasks in drug discovery, including virtual screening, target identification, QSAR, and ADMET property modeling.
+* By capturing the intricate interactions between molecular structure and conformational space, our training strategy empowers GeminiMol with **balanced performance across various downstream tasks** in drug discovery, including virtual screening, target identification, QSAR, and ADMET property modeling.

 ## 🔔 News